Philosophy of healthcare: Death and dying

 Other philosophical investigations into death examine the healthcare's profession heavy reliance on science and technology (SciTech).
 This reliance is especially evident in Western medicine.
-Even so, Heidegger makes ang allusion to this reliance in what he calls the allure or "character of exactness."
+Even so, Heidegger makes an allusion to this reliance in what he calls the allure or "character of exactness."
 In effect, people are inherently attached to "exactness" because it gives them a sense of purpose or reason in a world that is largely defined by what appears to be chaos and irrationality.
 And as the moment of death is approaching, a moment marked by utter confusion and fear, people frantically attempt to pinpoint a final sense of meaning in their lives.

 Aside from the role that SciTech plays in death, palliative care constitutes a specialized area of healthcare philosophy that specifically relates to patients who are terminally ill.
 Similar to hospice care, this area of healthcare philosophy is becoming increasingly important as more patients prefer to receive healthcare services in their homes.
 Even though the terms "palliative" and "hospice" are typically used interchangeably, they are actually quite different.
 As a patient nears the end of his life, it is more comforting to be in a private home-like setting instead of a hospital.
 Palliative care has generally been reserved for those who have a terminal illness.
 However, it is now being applied to patients in all kinds of medical situations, including chronic fatigue and other distressing symptoms.